nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/QuickStart_arcCommander_expert.md

 > 💡 The last command will prompt an Error `ERROR: GIT: fatal: repository 'https://git.nfdi4plants.org/<YourUserName>/<YourARC>' not found` (Windows) or `ERROR: GIT: fatal: couldn't find remote ref main` (macOS).
 Don't worry, the ARC is being created at that DataHUB during this step.

-> 💡 You might need to repeat linking your computer to the DataHUB first via
-`arc remote accesstoken get -s https://git.nfdi4plants.org`.